21 tips to save on heating–updated October 2022

 - Set thermostat to 18,5 degrees (1 minute, immediate ROI).
 You most likely have a thermostat in your living room.
 You can live comfortably in a room with a temperature 18,5 degrees or lower, if you implemented all the measures above.
 Keeping a steady temperature is better than turning the thermostat up and down.
 Radiators only heat up if the room temperature goes below your thermostat setting and they stay on for as long as necessary to reach the temperature.
 If you’re cold, you don’t need to turn the thermostat way up, just nudge it up with .5 degrees.

-- Turn the thermostat down at night and on holiday.
+- 👋 Updated tip: Turn the thermostat down at night and on holiday.
 If you live in an old house (pre-1995), then it’s worth setting the thermostat lower during the night and when you’re on holiday, for example 15 degrees Celsius.
 It’s best to program your thermostat to do this for you instead of doing this manually.
+Set the thermostat 2–3 degrees lower than your ‘day temperature’, don’t go lower: heating up from a too low state will cost more than you saved!

 - Bonus-tip: replace all lamps with LED (30–60 minutes, 10–50 euro, immediate ROI).
 Any lamp that’s not an LED is a power-waster.
 Replace them immediately.
 LEDs last nearly forever, so it’s worth using a more expensive brand; cheaper ones can introduce a flicker when you’re recording movies with your phone.